 CLICK HERE to buy a pdf copy of my book on how to start your healing journey.

-CLICK HERE to watch my free training on how to heal from narcissistic abuse.
+CLICK HERE to watch my free training video: It's NOT Your Fault

-CLICK HERE to sign up for my 12-week course on how to start your healing journey.
+CLICK HERE to sign up for my self-paced digital course on how to start your healing journey.

 With everything I have gone through, I know first hand what is needed for chronic pain (both physical and emotional) and narcissistic abuse recovery.
 What I had to learn the hard way was that I needed to change my thought process about pain and rewire my brain altogether.
 This also meant rewiring my brain from what I learned in childhood.
 My people-pleasing and perfectionistic tendencies all stemmed from my childhood and being raised by a narcissist.